 - Is fast-to-create but still high-quality content for your blog and/or newsletter.
 You don’t even need to come up with new ideas.
-Just take an old blog post and create a quiz based on it.
+Just take an old post and create a quiz based on it.

-- Has a potential of higher engagement when shared on social (according to stats, 82% of people who see a quiz in their time line will take it).
+- Has a potential of higher engagement when shared on social (according to stats, 82% of people who see a quiz in their timeline will take it).

 - Gives you valuable insights on your ideal audience.

-- Gives you a ton of new content ideas.
+- Gives you many new content ideas.